toddy86/dequincey.blog/blog.md

 <h3><a href="{{ "/galleries" | relative_url }}">Photos</a></h3>
-My view of the world through my Huawei P9
+The view of the world through my Huawei P9